eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 correct.

-The Relying Party uses a Relying Party Instance to interact with the User’s Wallet Instance.
+The Relying Party uses a Relying Party Instance to interact with the User's Wallet Instance.
 This includes carrying out attestation revocation checking.

 When discussing attestation revocation, it is essential to realize that